You can translate the content of this page by selecting a language in the box below:

 • A smaller number of higher quality facilities

-• that will be easier to maintain and upgrade which helps to lower rate increases
+• that will be easier to maintain and upgrade which helps reduce operating costs

 • can be located in each area near services and facilities and active transport routes to increase convenience